What is pelvic pain?

 - How long does the pain last?

-- What does the pain feel like (for example, sharp or dull)?
+- What does the pain feel like?
+For

-Additional information about the timing of the pain and the presence of other symptoms
+you can about the timing of the pain and other symptoms related to eating, sleeping,

 - Blood tests